 China’s Double 11 festival fuels e-commerce growth

 Kantar Worldpanel’s latest figures for the 12 weeks ending 29th November 2019 shows consumer spending on FMCG in China grew by 5.6% compared with the same period last year.
 Modern trade (including hypermarkets, supermarkets, and convenience stores) struggled to grow, experiencing a decrease in penetration of 0.7ppts versus the same period last year as shoppers switched their spend to e-commerce to take advantage of the Double 11 shopping festival.
-E-commerce growth far outstripped that of any other channels, reporting 35.9% value growth and a 10ppts penetration increase.
+E-commerce growth, which far outstripped any other channels, reported 35.9% value growth and a 10ppts penetration increase.

 Against the backdrop of a declining share for modern trade, compact hypermarket and smaller formats bucked the trend with a value growth of 10.1% by attracting more shoppers and increasing the number of trips shoppers make.
 Vanguard opened two Vanguard Marts in Hangzhou and Suzhou in November with plans to open 100 more in the next three years.
 The Vanguard Mart is a more compact format with smaller non-food sections and expanded fresh food ones as well as full scan-and-go and O2O deliveries.